Muhammad-Ashraf9/PD/C#/C#-Day5.md

 > - Finally block
 > - End of program

-> [!tip] there is difference between the code in finally block and the code after the try-catch block
+> [!tip] there is difference between the code in finally block and the code after the try-catch block => Code After try-catch => will run only when no Error occurs.
 >
 > - if we had a statement that needs to be executed if we have an exception or not, we need to put it in the finally block ()